apache/comdev-site/source/mentoringprogramme.md

 case, it is preferable to terminate the project.
 However, nothing is completely black and white.

-Similiarly, the programme prefers that projects end on their original schedule, rather than drag out indefinitely.
+Similarly, the programme prefers that projects end on their original schedule, rather than drag out indefinitely.
 If a mentee has made good progress on a substantial project over several months, all while participating in the TLP community,